nlarusstone/corels-test/README.md

 ## todo

-If adding a rule R captures all uncaptured data, this can't be better than the parent prefix, and R should be added to the reject list.

 If, given a prefix, two rules capture the same data, only one should be pursued; the other should be added to the reject list.

 Semantics should buy us more than we're already achieving.
 Let's optimize the crap out of tic-tac-toe!